tajo/ladle/packages/website/docs/stories.md

 ### Story names and files need to be unique

-File names and named exports (or storyNames) are [normalized](#navigation-and-routes) and used together as an unique identifier for each story.
+File names and named exports (or storyNames) are [normalized](#navigation-and-routes) and used together as a unique identifier for each story.
 There cannot be two stories with the same ID.
 If that occurs, Ladle tells you what stories and files are clashing and you need to rename something.